kubernetes/kubernetes/docs/access.md

   - Offering K8s API as a service, or offering a Paas or Saas built on K8s
   - May already offer web services, and need to integrate with existing customer account concept, and existing authentication, accounting, auditing, and security policy infrastructure.
   - May want to leverage K8s user accounts and accounting to manage their user accounts (not a priority to support this use case.)
   - Precise and accurate accounting of resources needed.
+Resource controls needed for hard limits (users given limited slice of data) and soft limits (users can grow up to some limit and then be expanded).

 K8s ecosystem services:
  - There may be companies that want to offer their existing services (Build, CI, A/B-test, release automation, etc) for use with K8s.
 There should be some story for this case.